 Volume trading strategy is a trading method that involves analyzing the volume of shares or contracts that are being traded in a particular stock or market.
 The idea behind this strategy is that high trading volume can indicate strong buying or selling pressure, which can be used to make trading decisions.

-In this post, we answer some questions about the volume trading strategy, and we make a backtest
+In this post, we answer some questions about the volume trading strategy, and we make several backtests (including trading rules) further down in the article.

 Introduction to Volume Trading Strategy